z3h4/useful-commands/RoR/interview_questions.md

 ### What’s a Mixin?

 - A mixin can basically be thought of as a set of code that can be added to one or more classes to add additional capabilities without using inheritance.
-- In Ruby, a mixin is code wrapped up in a module that a class can include or extend
+- In Ruby, a mixin is code wrapped up in a module that a class can include or extend.

 ### Access control in Ruby